Two-sample inference for high-dimensional Markov networks: Theory

-\Cref{prop:bss} says that \Cref{cond:bdr} is equivalent to a boundedness condition on the sufficient statistics, a claim that was stated without proof for the $\ell^2$-norm in \citet{Liu2017Support}.
-The proposition actually holds more generally for any norm-dual norm pair, and is proven in full generality in \Cref{app:pfs_for_bdr}.
-Our choice of $\ell^1 - \ell^\infty$ pair is motivated by its applicability to Ising or Potts models or truncated Gaussian distributions with bounded support.
-The choice is also natural given the structural assumptions in the parameters.
+For convenience, we fix $\varrho = \|\thetab^*\|$. \Cref{prop:bss} says that \Cref{cond:bdr} is equivalent to a boundedness condition on the sufficient statistics, a claim that was stated without proof for $\ell_2$-norm in \citet{Liu2017Support}.
+We generalize the statement, and prove it in Appendix~\ref{supp:pfs_for_bdr}.